kogakure/website-11ty-stefanimhoff.de/src/posts/2021/boring-phone.md

   - tip
 ---

-Since I wrote my well-received article [Self-Defence in the Age of Attention](/attention/) in 2017 I tried a lot of tricks to reduce the addiction to digital devices in my life.
+Since I wrote my well-received essay [Self-Defence in the Age of Attention](/attention/) in 2017 I tried a lot of tricks to reduce the addiction to digital devices in my life.

 I tried separating myself from the devices _physically_ by putting them into a drawer when I don’t need them which works surprisingly well.